 Preparing for your pregnant cat to give birth

 Just before the due date, give your cat a box or “nest” to give birth to and care for the newborn kittens.
 The toilet box should be large enough for your cat and kitten to fit comfortably inside but large enough to prevent fearful cats from escaping.
 Place the nest in a warm place and line it with a soft blanket or towel (which you can throw away).
 Find a friendly place to put the box quietly, out of the way, and show the cat where the box is.

-What to do when your Cat is ready to give birth?
+What to do when your pregnant Cat is ready to give birth?

 Cats are domesticated, and they may not have all the “wild” instincts of a cat.
 However, most cats do not require intervention at birth.
 Cats may deliberately seek isolation at birth.
 Most cats prefer to be alone and do not want to be petted or touched during birth.
 It is best to give the pregnant cat as much privacy as possible while allowing yourself to monitor the birthing process for signs of pain or distress.
 Don’t panic if your cat decides to give birth somewhere other than the “nest” designed for the mother and kittens.
 If this happens, don’t be afraid to transfer the kitten to a litter box after birth.
 Newborn kittens are perfect for cuddling and handling.
 Even if you touch the cat gently, it won’t drop or hurt the kitten.

 After your pregnant Cat gives birth

 After your cat has delivered the kitten, the mother and kitten should be taken to the veterinarian for a postnatal checkup within 24-48 hours after the kitten is born.
 If your cat accidentally becomes pregnant, and you want to know how a postpartum checkup is a good time to talk about brushing your cat to prevent her from giving birth to more unwanted kittens.